- Acro Yoga – Ages 18+

 Information about Zumba® can be found at: www.zumba.com.

 The Zumba® workout program fuses Latin rhythms and easy-to-follow moves to create a one-of-a-kind FUN fitness program!
 The goal is simple: for people to want to work out and to enjoy every minute of it.
 Zumba® participants achieve long-term benefits by attending the one exciting hour of calorie-burning and body-energizing movements.
 The routines for this class will feature interval-training sessions with an emphasis on low impact moves, and alternate fast and slow rhythms.
-Three songs will feature resistance training using 1 lb Zumba hand weights to tone and sculpt your body while burning fat.
-Zumba hand weights will be provided.
+Three songs will feature resistance training using 1 lb Zumba hand weights that tone and sculpt your body while burning fat.
+Zumba hand weights will be provided for up to 12 participants.
 Songs can also be done without weights.
-Zumba® classes are special in that they add Latin flavor and international zest into an ordinary dance workout class, and anyone can participate-there is no RIGHT way to do the moves.
-Come join the party and DANCE LIKE NO ONE’S WATCHING!

-More Information: Wear comfortable clothes, shoes designed for either court, cross training or aerobic dance (avoid running shoes) and bring a water bottle and plenty of energy!
+More Information: Class will meet 6:30 – 7:30pm through May 25.
+Beginning June 1, class will meet 6:00 – 7:00pm.
+Wear comfortable clothes, shoes designed for either court, cross training or aerobic dance (avoid running shoes) and bring a water bottle and plenty of energy!
 Some people also like to bring a small towel.

 Come enjoy the pure fun of Zumba with me!
-I have taken part in many sytles of aerobic based dance exercise and studies some form of dance (ballet, jazz, modern, belly dancing), but nothing compares to Zumba.
-I am currently certified by the Aerobic and Fitness Association of American in group exercise instruction.
+I have taken part in many styles of aerobic based dance exercise and studies some form of dance (ballet, jazz, modern, belly dancing), but nothing compares to Zumba.
+I am currently certified by the Aerobic and Fitness Association of American as a group exercise instructor.
 I am also licensed to teach the following Zumba classes: Basic, Step, Toning and Gold.
 I have completed additional education in core, glutes, gold toning and pro-skills provided by Zumba.
 I have an advanced degree in the health industry and a strong personal interest in disease and injury prevention.
 I believe than a healthy active lifestyle is a vital element of enjoying life!